bcaffo/ds4ph-bme/README.md

 Video conferencing links will be sent via the Teams site and initally emails to avoid zoom bombers.

 # Grading:
-* There will be once weekly quizzes / projects / assignments due Mondays at 5:00 PM, unless otherwise noted.
+* There will be once weekly online form submissions (quizzes) / projects / assignments due Mondays at 5:00 PM, unless otherwise noted.
 These will be equally weighted and represent 70% of the grade.
 The specific format of the evalutation will be communicated each week.
+* These can be handed in and amended anytime up until the due date
 * There will be one capstone project that represents 30% of the total grade.
+This can be done in teams.
+* Every evaluation is open book, open internet ....
+* You may not consult with fellow students on any quiz prortion of the assignment.
+* You may consult with fellow students on any coding project or assigment (other than a quiz)
+* All work submitted must be your own.
+Copying or plagiarism will be considered a breach of student conduct.
+* If doing a team capstone project, seperate github submissions must be made and the role of each team member delineated in the readme file.

 # Curriculum